yigit/android-priority-jobqueue/README.md

 * [Review sample configuration][7]

 ### Version History
+  - 3.0.1 (Feb 12, 2020)
+   - Now you can schedule more than 100 jobs with With framework schedulars.
+   - Added new method to count jobs in JobManager by tags. `JobManager.countJobsForTag(String... tags)`
   - 3.0.0 (Jan 20, 2020)
    - Updated to AndroidX dependencies
   - 2.0.1 (Oct 11, 2016)